ChainAgnostic/CAIPs/CAIPs/caip-x.md

 **Explanation:**

 - The `provider_getSession` method returns the current permissions for the session.
-It lists all scopes along with their methods and notifications.
+It lists all scopes along with their methods, notifications, and accounts.

 ### Events

-#### `providerAuthorizationUpdated`
+#### `providerAuthorizationChanged`

 This event is published by the wallet to notify the caller/dapp of updates to the session authorization scopes.
 The event payload indicates how the scopes have changed, showing additions and removals in the permissions.